 If one of your dogs has worms, you should treat all pets as if they were infected.
 Worms are easily transmitted to other pets, but also to humans.

-If you have two dogs and one of them has worms, you may be wondering if you should treat both of them.
 The answer is usually yes because there is a good chance that the other dog has worms too.
 If one dog has worms, it is likely that it got them from the other dog.

 Worms are easily spread from one dog to another, so it is important to treat both of them to prevent the worms from spreading.
 If you only treat one dog, the worm will likely just come back.

 Cats can also get worms from dogs.
-Dogs can carry a type of worm called hookworms, which can infect cats if they come into contact with contaminated soil or feces.
+Dogs can carry a type of worm called hookworm, which can infect cats if they come into contact with contaminated soil or feces.
 Hookworms are dangerous to cats because they can cause anemia and death.

 There are a few different types of wormers that you can use to treat your dogs.
 Your vet can help you choose the best wormer for your situation.
 Some wormers need to be given more than once to be effective.